 Israel orders evacuation of part of Gaza humanitarian zone

-Many Palestinians have been uprooted multiple times in search of safety during Israeli's punishing air and ground campaign.
+The Israeli military said it is planning to begin an operation against Hamas militants who have embedded themselves in the area and used it to launch rockets toward Israel.

-GAZA STRIP: The Israeli military on Monday ordered the evacuation of part of an area in the Gaza Strip it has designated a humanitarian zone.
+DEIR-EL-BALAH: The Israeli military ordered the evacuation Monday of part of an area in the Gaza Strip it has designated a humanitarian zone, saying it is planning an operation against Hamas militants there.

+Heeding the call, thousands of Palestinians, many carrying backpacks and accompanied by children, walked down dusty roads under the scorching summer sun, navigating dilapidated cars filled with belongings tied on top.
+Many Palestinians have been uprooted multiple times in search of safety during Israeli's air and ground campaign.

+“We do not know where we are walking,” said Kholoud Al Dadas, as she clutched her children.
+“This is our seventh or eighth time we have been displaced.
+While we were sleeping in our homes, they started shooting at us, bombing from everywhere.”
+Moments later, as she continued on her way, Al Dadas collapsed in exhaustion and people rushed to her aid.

 The war in Gaza has killed more than 38,900 people, according to the territory's Health Ministry, which doesn't distinguish between combatants and civilians in its count.
 The war began with an assault by Hamas militants on southern Israel on Oct.
 7 that killed 1,200 people, most of them civilians, and took about 250 hostages.
 About 120 remain held, about a third of them believed to be dead, according to Israeli authorities.